sdudley/cenote-marketplace-auditor/README.md

 for your app, selecting the "Annual" billing period, and then filling in the user tier value.)

-## Reseller Discount Management
+### Scripts for Reseller Discount Management

-The system supports managing resellers with different expected discount amounts.
+The system supports managing resellers with different expected discount amounts, which typically correspond to promo codes handed out for regular use by that reseller.
 When a reseller is added, the system will be able to automatically accept the transaction if the sale price matches the expected discount amount.

 Each reseller has:
 - A name
 - A match mode (exact or substring)
 - A discount amount

-### Adding a Reseller
+#### Adding a Reseller

 To add a new reseller, use the `add-reseller` script: